Steam Workshop: Create, Share, and Discover Mods

 Is the Steam Workshop worth it?

-Since using the Steam Workshop is completely free, we recommend that you do give it a try since you never know what fun content the community may have created.
+Since it’s completely free, we recommend giving it a try—you never know what fun content the community has created.

-Besides, since Steam Workshop content is the gaming equivalent of fanfiction, there is no limit to what you can upload or download from it, as long as the content falls under Steam’s community guidelines.
+Plus, Steam Workshop works like gaming fanfiction, and you can upload or download anything as long as you follow Steam’s community guidelines.

 CONCLUSION

-All in all, the Steam Workshop shows great potential for hosting interesting content, so might as well take advantage of it.
+The Steam Workshop offers great potential for hosting interesting content, so you might as well take advantage of it.

 Have you ever tried any custom content from the Steam Workshop?

-If so, let us know what did you find interesting in there by telling us all about it in the comments section below.
+If so, let us know what you found interesting in the Steam Workshop by sharing it in the comments below.